JuliaPraxis/Naming/variable.md

 # Naming Variables

 - Use lowercase with underscores
-  - :thumbsup: scale, intrinsic_curvature
+  - :ok: scale, intrinsic_curvature
-  - :thumbsdown:  Scale, intrinisiccurvature
+  - :x:  Scale, intrinisiccurvature

 - Prefer clarity to brevity
-  - :thumbsup: alices_resturant
+  - :ok: alices_resturant
-  - :thumbsdown:  resturant
+  - :x:  resturant

 - Prefer specificity to generality
-  - :thumbsup: heat
+  - :ok: heat
-  - :thumbsdown:  energy
+  - :x:  energy

 - Prefer words to acronyms or abbreviations when they may confuse
-  - :thumbsup: milliliters
+  - :ok: milliliters
-  - :thumbsdown: mls
+  - :x: mls

 - Be consistent
-  - :thumbsup: distance_to_flag, angle_to_flag
+  - :ok: distance_to_flag, angle_to_flag
-  - :thumbsdown: distance_to_flag, flag_angle
+  - :x: distance_to_flag, flag_angle